118 Quotes

 Pontifical Council for the Interpretation of Legislative Texts August 24, 1996 The Excommunication of Followers of Archbishop Lefebvre Source ↗

-Context: Article quotes PCILT on external criteria for adherence to schism.
+Context: PCILT on external criteria for adherence to schism.
+Relevant to public support for SSPX positions that reject papal governance or communion with subject bishops.

 Church / Vatican